tilera/node/doc/api/zlib.markdown

 <!--type=misc-->

 Each class takes an options object.
 All options are optional.
+(The convenience methods use the default settings for all options.)

 Note that some options are only relevant when compressing, and are ignored by the decompression classes.